ViacheslavPohilyuk/ComputerSchoolSchedule/README.md

 # ComputerSchoolScheduleProject
 Appointment of this project is processing data of some computer school.
 All data storages in MySQL database.
-Project processes two main entities: course and person Some features those available at that moment:
+Project processes two main entities: course and person.  <br />
+Some features those available at that moment:
 * Authorization (now only checking data(login, password) of some user)
 - Operatinons those process data of courses and persons: